MaiSakuraGoBRR/VisionX/README.md

 # VisionX
-VisionX is a hub created by 2 guys named Reddy and Hashed.
+VisionX is an Exploit Hub created by 2 discord users by the names of Reddy and Hashed.
+Both being very intelligible.